 The descriptions below will provide an introduction to users on the four main areas contained on the hub website.

 Using the expertise within the Health and Wellbeing Hub we can design and deliver group training specific to your needs.
 We have an established record of working with health and social care organisations and we utilise flexibility in content and duration to meet the needs of your organisation and respond to the diverse needs of different staff groups and individuals.
 We offer a range of delivery of our training from face to face, blended learning or online distance learning which enables your staff to fit studies around their existing work commitments.

 The University of Lincoln offer a wide range of taught modules which can be accessed throughout the year.
 These range from 15 credit single modules, through 60 and 120 credit post graduate certificates and diplomas up to full Master's degrees.
 Study can be undertaken part time or full time and may be delivered fully on site, blended on site and distance learning or fully distance learning.
 Our CPD portfolio is designed for health, allied health and social care professionals who are looking to increase or update their knowledge and skills in specific areas or develop broader skill sets in new areas.Find Out More

 As well as research training the Health and Wellbeing Hub can support organisations in undertaking projects, such as research and service evaluations or bidding for research funds.
-Larger research activity opportunities can be found through this link.

 The University of Lincoln are also able to offer a range of consultancy services by our academics and research staff around health and wellbeing, including policy reviews, delivering advice, expert witness services, keynote speakers, curriculum design, workshop facilitation or one-off training events.
 Consultancy may range from small, one-off projects to larger/ongoing initiatives.Find Out More